christopher-l-ahmed/population-burden-gap/README.md

 ---

-## 📄 Quarto/ — Analysis Runs in Seperate .qmd Quarto Files
+## 📄 Quarto/ — Analysis in Seperate .qmd Quarto Files

 Each Quarto (`.qmd`) file corresponds to one major part of the analysis.
 This keeps each document short, readable, and focused.
 The workflow inside each file follows the same pattern: